 While it's a financial loss to sell your ring for scrap gold, at least you are able to recuperate some of the cost.
 Instead of letting your old ring sit in a drawer collecting dust, you can secure some cash for the jewellery.

-In general, stores will pay approximately 50 cents for every dollar of scrap gold value.
-If the melted down value is $1,000, for example, a store will offer to buy the ring from you for approximately $500.
+In general, shops will pay approximately 50 cents for every dollar of scrap gold value.
+If the melted down value is $1,000, for example, a shop will offer to buy the ring from you for approximately $500.
 Some reputable jewellers, however, offer 75 cents for every dollar of scrap value.
 So, you'd receive $750 for a $1,000 amount of gold, instead of $500.

 The price you'll get for your gold differs significantly depending on where you resell it.
-Pawn shops and local jewellery stores usually pay 50% of the value of the gold.
+Pawn shops and traditional jewellery shops usually pay 50% of the value of the gold.
 So for a ring with a scrap value of $400, expect to receive $200.
-If you go through a professional, reputable resale Retailer, you will receive approximately 50% more than in a jewellery store or pawn shop.
-Reputable resale Retailers pay 75% of the value of the scrap gold.
-For a ring with a scrap value of $400, you would receive $300 (compared with the $200 from a jewellery store).
+If you go through a professional, reputable resale retailer, you will receive approximately 50% more than in a jewellery shop or pawn shop.
+Reputable resale retailers pay 75% of the value of the scrap gold.
+For a ring with a scrap value of $400, you would receive $300 (compared with the $200 from a jewellery shop).

 Many people worldwide have hundreds of dollars of gold in their dressers and storage.
 Gold jewellery, including necklaces and bracelets, often go unworn for decades.
 If you're looking to make extra money and you own jewellery that's not being worn, consider reselling it for scrap.
 Consider looking through your drawers and jewellery boxes for pieces you can exchange for cash.